vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 These passages make it clear that a yantra was deemed to be a factor belping in restraining the restless movements of the mind due to anger, love and the like and in making the mind concentrate on a diagram or model deemed to represent the deity worshipped.
 It induced concentration and encouraged the mental realization of the deity.
 The distinction between the dercyū and yantra is similar to that between the soul and the body.
 Most Hindus look upon such forms of worship without antipathy because it is felt that they serve as a way of approach to divinity for ordinary unsophisticated people and that it is better to have one's foot on the lowest rung of the ladder to higher life than to bave it on no rung at all.

 Yantras are described in such Tantrik and other works as Tripurātāpani Upariṣad (II.
 3), Prapancasāratantra (patalas 21 and 34), Sāradātilaka (VII.
 53-63, XXIV), Kamakalāvilāsa (verses 22, 26, 29, 30, 33), Nityāsodaśikārnava (I. 31-43) Nityotsava (pp. 6,64-5), Tantra-rājatantra (II.
 44-51, VIII, 30 ff.
 XXXIII), Ahirbudhnyasamhita (chap.
-23-26), Mantramaho dadhi (20th Taranga), Kaulajñānanirnaya (X, which speaks of them as cakras), Kaulāvalīnirnaya (III.
+23-26), Mantramaho dadhi (20th Taranga), Kaulajñānanirṇaya (X, which speaks of them as cakras), Kaulāvalīnirṇaya (III.
 105–135), Merutantra (33rd prakāśa, 562 vorses), Mantramahārnava-tantra (Uttard khanda, 11th taranga).
 It is not possible to deal with all this large material here.
 The Padma (Pātālakhanda, 79.
 1) provides that the worship of Hari (Vispu) may be performed on the Salagrāma stone or on a jewel or a yantra, a mandala, or images, and not merely in a temple.
 The Ahirbudhnya-sambitā (chap.
 36, verses 5-66) describes the procedure of the worship of a Sudarsana-yantra by a king or other personage desiring wealth or prosperity.
 One yantra or cakra may be explained and illustrated here.
 The most noted is óricakra described in two verses quoted 1853 below and explained in some detail in the

 1863.
 Fore -TerraTTA-ATHATTE \#Yagian I ITTI erroir 7 sa u aratat: g. by Thore of wrathi (B. I, ed, of 1868) p.
 255 and by menu on racunatsfranit 1, 31 from oths (probably from the 9193 said to be composed by the great prard himself) and चतुभिः श्रीकण्ठैः शिवयुवतिभिः पञ्चभिरपि प्रभिलाभिः शम्भोनवभिरपि मूलमतिभिः। वय श्वत्वारिंशद्वसदलकलाश्रत्रिवलयत्रिरेखाभिः सार्ध तब भवनकोणाः परिणतासौन्दर्यलहरी verse 11 in ed, by Ganesh and Co.
 Madras, 1957 with Com. Ára.
 Some writers read in the 2nd verse T i tra . at stands for 8, Hes for 14, fm for 8, F67 for 16.
 There are two ways of describing it viz. from the bindu onwards (which is called Srsti-krama) or from the outer llaes to the bindu (wbich is called sambāra-krama).
 Vide 'Shakti and Shākta' by Sir Joba